 Even though you won’t be diving to the shipwreck, you still need to pass a physical fitness exam before you’re ready to make the journey.
 Since the most a human can dive to around 2,000 feet (and that too with a special atmosphere suit), trying a 12,000 feet dive is a death wish.

 In fact, the number of people who have visited outer space is greater than those who have visited the Titanic shipwreck.

 Understanding the Mystery of Saturation Diving

 Saturation diving revolves around the premise that the pressure of the gas dissolved in your blood and tissues is equivalent to the gas in your lungs.
-If a diver reach a depth of say, 300 feet and stays there, the body can no longer absorb gas and reaches saturation point.
+If a diver reaches a depth of say, 300 feet, and stays there, the body can no longer absorb gas and reaches a saturation point.
 At this point, decompression stops will be the same whether the diver spends a minute or a day more underwater.